cmu-sei/crucible/docs/blueprint/index.md

 - [System Admin](#glossary): Can add users to a team, as well as assign the required permissions to the users.
 Additionally, users with this permission can view, edit, create, and approve events on the MSEL.
 - [Content Developer](#glossary): Can view, edit, create, and approve events on the MSEL.
+- [Facilitator](#glossary): Manages the exercise, can advance moves, execute injects, and check injects as completed.

 Most users will have the Content Developer permission, since that is all that is required to be able to create and collaborate with other teams on the MSEL creation.